INTERNS AT MTC:

 - Receive free and discounted tickets to other Broadway and Off-Broadway performances

-- All MTC internships, with the exception of the business and Friedman positions, are full time.
+- All MTC internships, with the exception of the Friedman positions, are full time.
 MTC’s office hours are Monday through Friday from 10am – 6pm.
 The Friedman Intern work hours correspond with the performance schedule (i.e. evenings, weekends and Wednesday matinees).

 Unless otherwise noted, the following internships are available during the Fall, Winter/Spring and Summer Semesters.